 Dress is casual for most of the week, but more formal for the Saturday evening banquet.
 Since the western Pennsylvania climate is wildly unpredictable, you should be prepared for either hot or cool and rainy weather (and check the weather before packing).
 Don’t forget to pack a jacket and an umbrella.
 The Hall of Arts and Letters, where classes will be held, and the Colonial Hall Apartments, where conferees will be housed, are both air-conditioned.

 Colonial Hall Apartments building includes two-, three-, and four-bedroom apartments.
 The two-bedroom apartments each contain a single bathroom, while all others have two.
 Each apartment also includes a kitchen (with a stove/oven but no microwave), as well as a washer and dryer.

 What to bring

 Please bring your own clothes hangers, sheets, blankets, towels, washcloths, bath mat, soap, and toiletries.
 It’s also a good idea to include lamps for your desk and bedside, a nightlight if needed, a wastebasket, extension cords, and a power strip.

-Don’t forget your Bible, notebooks, pens, computer, and whatever else you need to complete your writing assignments.
+Don’t forget your Bible, notebooks, pens, computer, and whatever else you need to complete any writing assignments throughout the week.
 Make sure you have plenty of paper.
 Some people choose to bring their own printer, but it is not necessary.
 Don’t panic if you forget something, however, as there are stores within easy driving distance.
 Wireless Internet access is available in the apartments and in the classroom building.
 The college also allows conferees to use its computer lab during business hours.